 In 2017, Tim collaborated with grief therapist Patrick O'Malley on the critically acclaimed, Getting Grief Right: Finding Your Story of Love in the Sorrow of Loss, published by Sounds True.

 In 2020, Tim published Extra Innings, the story of Fred Claire's remarkable career as general manager of the Los Angeles Dodgers, and in his later years, Claire's triumph over a near-fatal case of skin cancer at the City of Hope Medical Center in California.

-It was a 1995 assignment for the Star-Telegram that led to Tim's interview with Fred Rogers, the icon of children's television, and a close friendship between the two men that last until Rogers' death in 2003.
+A 1995 newspaper assignment led to Tim's interview with Fred Rogers, the icon of children's television, and a close friendship between the two men that lasted until Rogers' death in 2003.
 Tim's memoir, I'm Proud of You: My Friendship With Fred Rogers, is an intimate account of Rogers' human greatness, and a testament to the healing power of friendship.
 First published in 2006, I'm Proud of You continues to inspire readers around the globe.
 The stage adaption of I'm Proud of You, written by Madigan and Harry Parker, will make its world premiere at Circle Theatre in Fort Worth on October 28, 2023.

-The transformative relationship between Tim and Fred Rogers, and Tim's own experiences as seeking and healing human being remain at the heart of his work.
+The transformative relationship between Tim and Fred Rogers, and Tim's own experiences as a seeking and healing human being remain at the heart of his work.
 Tim continues to speak of Mister Rogers and matters of the heart to varied audiences around the nation.